-It is a long journey from the halls of Aga Khan Medical University in Karachi, Pakistan where Maryah Mansoor, MD, once studied to the halls of Christiana Care Hospital in Delaware, where she now practices as a board certified internist and rheumatologist.
+It is a long journey from the halls of Aga Khan University in Karachi, Pakistan where Maryah Mansoor, MD, once studied to the halls of Christiana Care Health System in Delaware, where she now practices as a board certified internist and rheumatologist.

 This summer, Dr. Mansoor joined the ABIM Rheumatology Board as its newest member and quickly got involved in the standard setting process for ABIM’s Rheumatology Certification exam.
 We interviewed Dr. Mansoor about her experience in joining ABIM’s governance and she shared her reflections on her medical career.

 Why did you want to serve on one of ABIM’s boards?

 As an early career physician, I want to be heard.
 It is a great honor to be chosen to serve on the prestigious American Board of Internal Medicine.
 After joining, I learned that ABIM is an organization run and led by physicians.
 The exam question developing process is pretty complex and rigorous.
 The best thing about serving is you get to meet physicians at various levels in their careers from different institutions and learn that we all have similar frustrations but different solutions to them.

 I received my medical degree from Aga Khan University with honors in pharmacology and primary health care.
 Aga Khan University (AKU) has been ranked among the top 100 universities for clinical medicine and among the top 200 for public health internationally in the latest ShanghaiRanking’s Global Ranking of Academic Subjects 2019 released by the Academic Ranking of World Universities (ARWU).
 AKU is the only university in Pakistan ranked in clinical medicine and public health in the top 500 universities.

 What was it like to attend Aga Khan University?